Table Mountain (Butte County, California): Caves

 In addition to dozens of seasonal waterfalls, there are also several shallow caves scattered throughout the basalt canyons.
 There are about 5 caves located on North Table Mountain, all behind large waterfalls.

-The largest cave is located at Phantom Falls, and the deepest cave is at Little Phantom Falls, and actually requires crawling.
+The largest cave is located at Phantom Falls, and the deepest cave is at Little Phantom Falls, which actually requires crawling.
 Both are located in Coal Canyon.
 A small cave is also located at Flag Falls and Beatson Falls.

 Another cave is located behind a small unnamed waterfall.

-The caves are made of a mixture of basalt and clay, and were created over thousands of years as the waterfalls eroded away at the rock.
+The caves are made of a mixture of basalt and clay, and were created over thousands of years as the waterfalls eroded the rock.
 The two caves at Coal Canyon are the most easily accessible, and the one at Phantom Falls is the most visited.